-Between April and June 'White Knight' Weigela is covered with clusters of pure white trumpet-shaped flowers.
+From late June into July, 'White Knight' Weigela is covered with clusters of pure-white, fragrant, trumpet-shaped flowers.
 The show may go on for as long as two months and even repeat in the fall.
 At maturity the branches have a graceful, arcing habit, bending down to touch the ground.
-It's often used as a hedge, or a specimen, maybe by the door where you can enjoy its fragrance.
+It's often used as a hedge, or a specimen.

 March - April, May - June